 - For a driver license, all Non-US applicants must take a full test (vision, knowledge and road test) at the Concord DMV unless you are transferring an out-of-state, U.S. Territory, Canadian, or French license not expired more than one year.
 Please see our Hours and Locations page for testing times.
 The knowledge test is available at all DMV locations in English, French and Spanish.
 Interpreters for all languages except French and Spanish are permitted to interpret the knowledge test at the Concord DMV only.
 Interpreters must provide identification.

-- If you are under 18 years old and do not have a valid driver license to transfer or a valid license from your home country, you must take a New Hampshire Driver Education course and must comply with the Driver Licensing Requirement for Minors.
+- If you do not have a valid driver license to transfer or a valid license from your home country, you must take a New Hampshire Driver Education course and must comply with the Driver Licensing Requirement for Minors.